The-bastART/carbonara/README.md

 If you are on Windows also:
 <pre>l.31 | reader=csv.reader(open(path+filename, "rt"<b>, newline=''</b>))</pre>

-PS: Evaluation over the changing of the months is currently not supported.
+PS: Evaluation over the changing of the months is currently not supported.<br>
 PPS: If you stopped the capturing (e.g. turning your computer off) it will at the moment result into row being filled with 0 where there is no data.
 It was not really intended (because I didn't need to deal with that) but there are also some advantages to it.
 I might add an option in the future none the less.